-When our clients consult us in relation to disputes over their children, we always encourage them so far as possible to resolve their disputes without having recourse to court proceedings.
+When our clients consult us in relation to disputes over their children, we always encourage them so far as possible to resolve their disputes without resorting to court proceedings.
 This is usually better for the children concerned.
-The use of mediation services should be considered.
-When an application to the courts is unavoidable, we endeavour to conduct the proceedings with the minimum of delay and acrimony.
+The use of mediation services should be strongly considered.
+When an application to the courts is unavoidable, we endeavour to conduct the proceedings with the minimum of delay and hostility.

 Of course not all legal matters relating to children are of a contentious nature.
-You may require assistance in connection with an uncontested adoption, an agreed change of name of a child, or the preparation of a Parental Responsibility Agreement.
+You may require assistance in connection with an uncontested adoption, an agreed change of name for your child, or the preparation of a Parental Responsibility Agreement.
 We regularly assist our clients in connection with such matters.

 If you require advice or assistance in connection with any issues relating to children, telephone us on 01332 293 293 or e-mail us at firstname.lastname@example.org to arrange a meeting with one of our solicitors.
 The first 30-minute consultation is free of charge.

 Download this page (PDF).